 Virginia City, Montana

-Founded in 1862 when gold was discovered at Grasshopper Creek, Bannack, became the first Territorial Capital of Montana in 1864.
+Founded in 1862 when gold was discovered at Grasshopper Creek, Bannack became the first Territorial Capital of Montana in 1864.
 When gold was discovered in neighboring Virginia City, the stagecoach route between the two towns became the scene of many robberies and murders.
 The gang that plagued the route was discovered to be the town’s own sheriff who was later arrested and hanged.
-The town continued exploring its mining opportunities until the 1930s and the well preserved town was declared a state park in the 1954.
-Today, over sixty structures remain standing and many can still be explored.
+The town continued exploring its mining opportunities until the 1930s and the well-preserved town was declared a state park in 1954.
+Today, more than 60 structures remain and many can still be explored.

 - Classic Cuban Cars to Take You Back in Time (Photos)